nasa/Common-Metadata-Repository/subscription/notify-test-lambda/README.md

 Ingest a granule.

-To verify that the notification is correct and that it was sent tunnel into the CMR internal load balancer then issue a get request to the load balancer with the correct tunnel port number such as
+To verify that the notification is correct and that it was sent through the tunnel into the CMR internal load balancer, issue a get request to the load balancer with the correct tunnel port number such as

 curl http://localhost:8081/notification/tester